Supreme Court draft opinion that would overturn Roe v. Wade published by Politico - KTVZ

 Supreme Court draft opinion that would overturn Roe v.
 Wade published by Politico

-In a stunning breach of court confidentiality, Politico has obtained what it calls a draft of a majority opinion written by Justice Samuel Alito that would strike down Roe v.
+In a stunning breach of Supreme Court confidentiality and secrecy, Politico has obtained what it calls a draft of a majority opinion written by Justice Samuel Alito that would strike down Roe v.
 Wade.

 According to the draft, the court would overturn Roe v.
 Wade’s holding of a federal constitutional right to an abortion.
 The opinion would be the most consequential abortion decision in decades and transform the landscape of women’s reproductive health in America.